LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 numbers or period characters.
 Character case is irrelevant for data member names.

 Like variables, data members store values.
-Thee values are unique to each instance of the type.
-If a person type was created then it could contain data members for the first and last name of the person, their birthdate, social security number, address, etc. Just as every individual has their own values for these items, so would every instatiated object.
+Three values are unique to each instance of the type.
+If a person type was created then it could contain data members for the first and last name of the person, his/her birthdate, social security number, address, etc. Just as every individual has his own values for these items, so would every instatiated object.

 The following example type implementation shows several different methods for